tomjorquera/thesis/README.md

 This will create the `manuscrit.pdf` file in a `generated` folder at the root, along with some other intermediary files.

-NOTE: the `sources` folder contains the file `these_couv_full.pdf` which correspond to the cover used by my university.
-It is not used for the generration and (optionally) has to be appended at the beggining of the file manually.
+NOTE: the `sources` folder contains the file `these_couv_full.pdf` which corresponds to the cover used by my university.
+It is not used for the generation and (optionally) has to be appended at the beginning of the file manually.

 License
 -------